poseidon/matchbox/Documentation/bootcfg.md

          └── worker
              └── spec.json

-### Matcher Groups
+### Groups

-Matcher groups define a set of requirements which match zero or more machines to a `Spec`.
-Groups have a human readable name, a `Spec` id, and a free-form map of key/value matcher requirements.
+Groups define a set of tag requirements which match zero or more machines to a `Spec`.
+Groups have a human readable name, a `Spec` id, and a free-form map of key/value tag requirements.

-Baremetal clients network booted with `bootcfg` include hardware attributes in requests which make it simple to match baremetal instances.
+Several tags have reserved semantic purpose.
+You cannot use these tags for other purposes.

-* `uuid`
+* `uuid` - machine UUID
-* `mac` in normalized form (e.g. 01:ab:23:cd:67:89)
+* `mac` - network interface physical address (MAC address) in normalized form (e.g. 01:ab:23:cd:67:89)
 * `hostname`
 * `serial`

-Note that Pixiecore only provides MAC addresses and does not subsitute variables into later config requests.
+Client's booted with the Config service include `uuid`, `mac`, `hostname`, and `serial` arguments in their requests.
+The exception is with Pixiecore which can only detect MAC addresss and cannot substitute it into later config requests.

-Currently, matcher groups are loaded from a YAML config file specified by the `-config` flag.
+Currently, group definitions are loaded from a YAML config file specified by the `-config` flag.
 With containers, it is easiest to keep the file in the data path they gets mounted.

     ---
     api_version: v1alpha1